Explicit lower bounds on the conductors of elliptic curves and abelian varieties over number fields: Application to abelian varieties over number fields

-\begin{remark} As noted above, it is possible that over a given field $K$, there are no elliptic curve with everywhere good reduction but there are abelian varieties with everywhere good reduction.
-Such examples are given in \cite{Dembele_examples_good_reduction}, who deduced them from the existence of Hilbert modular forms of parralel weight $2$ and level $1$.
-Only examples over fields with trivial narrow class number were given.
-We can the same result to hold over $\mathbb{Q }(\sqrt{10})$.
-There are no elliptic curves over this field with trivial conductor, but there is an Hilbert modular forms with trivial conductor over this field, and we expect an associated abelian surface with everywhere good reduction to exist. \end{remark}
+\begin{remark} As mentionned above, it is possible that over a given field $K$, there are no elliptic curves with everywhere good reduction but there exists an abelian variety with everywhere good reduction.
+Dembelé and Kumar give such examples in~\cite{Dembele_examples_good_reduction}, using the existence of Hilbert modular forms of parallel weight $2$ and level $1$.
+They only give examples over fields with trivial narrow class number.
+The same result should hold over $\mathbb{Q }(\sqrt{10})$, which has narrow class number $2$.
+Indeed, there is no elliptic curve with trivial conductor over $\mathbb{Q }(\sqrt{10})$, but there exists a Hilbert modular form with trivial conductor over $\mathbb{Q }(\sqrt{10})$, and we expect an associated abelian surface with everywhere good reduction to exist. \end{remark}

+\begin{remark} Producing conductor bounds in the case of prescribed bad reduction can be treated just as in the previous section in the case of abelian varieties number fields.
+There are two reasons we decided not to treat this question: the first is the possibility of an elliptic curve having no bad reduction at all on some number field, and we chose to focus on in the paper.
+The second reason is about the choice of the primes of bad reduction: how to do it for a large set of number fields in an interesting way?
+For instance: is considering that ``all primes above 2 are supposed to be of bad reduction" is interesting? is it realistic for elliptic curves over number fields of high degree?
+Or should one try to include randomness in the selection of primes of bad reduction?
+All these questions are left to future investigation. \end{remark}